 Stainless steel jewelry is very versatile.
 As previously mentioned, the reason that people buy jewelry differs from person to person.
 Some people buy it just to own something pretty, while others buy it to wear it and make themselves look more attractive in public.
 Some people also want to look more refined in public rather than attractive and once again wearing jewelry is a way to accomplish this.
 Regardless of what the circumstances are, there is a piece of stainless steel jewelry available that can help you fulfill those needs; making stainless steel jewelry very versatile.

 When you consider durability, it is quite obvious that stainless steel outperforms either gold or silver.
 Stainless steel is not only a naturally hardy alloy (as it was created to be), but it is also an alloy that can handle a lot of wear and tear.
-This means that in the course of wearing jewelry that undergoes a lot of use (i.e. rings and bracelets), stainless steel jewelry will last quite a bit longer than its gold or silver counterparts.
+This means that in the course of wearing jewelry that undergoes a lot of use (such as rings and bracelets), stainless steel jewelry will last quite a bit longer than its gold or silver counterparts.
 This is a bigger return on investment.

 It is one of the easiest metals to be taken care of but it is prone to scratch.
 It is always best to store it in a sealed container for utmost protection.
 Avoid putting it in your pocket without a jewelry bag or a sealed plastic bag.
 For stainless steel earrings, simply avoid putting the two earrings in the same bag as they may scratch each other.